RahulTandon1/stegano/readme.md

 # stegano

-From September 26th to October 23rd I interned under Shelbin Kidangan of Cormsquare.

 I learnt the basics of the C# programming language and understood the MVC archictecture used in creating ASP.NET applications.

 To put my knowledge to the test I created a basic web application to implement Steganography through the Least Significant Bit method (Steganography within itself it a whole field as I've recently come to understand).